UPST

 Bullish

-- High Gross Margin: Gross margin of 98.1% in Q1 2026 demonstrates a highly scalable platform with minimal cost of revenue ($5.9M).
-This provides a strong foundation for operating leverage as revenue grows.
+• High Gross Margin: Gross margin of 98.1% in Q1 2026 (and 95.2% TTM) reflects the asset-light, software-like model.
+This provides significant operating leverage potential as revenue scales.

 Bearish